Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 2.2.1.
 Optimizing energy use for cloud computing

 Our objective is to minimize the climate impact of our SaaS offering by increasing the use of renewable energy for our software product and engaging with our cloud infrastructure providers for adopting more environmentally friendly practices.
-We have already reached the aim of 100% renewable energy use by RELEX Solutions in co-location data centres, and our target is to maintain this level.
+We have already reached the aim of 100% renewable energy use by RELEX Solutions in co-location data centers and our target is to maintain this level.
 Our servers meet EnergyStar / EU 2019/424 requirements.

 Our public cloud infrastructure providers are consistently increasing their use of renewable energy, some of them having reached 100% already, and all are already currently reporting their carbon footprints and water use and have goals and roadmaps to reduce their climate impact.